amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 To get started download [this simple html file](https://raw.github.com/amejiarosario/Backbone-tutorial/9821e5b1fdc39d22720b1a1d89055cc531f994d7/backbone-tutorial.html).
 This file  contains the libraries that you'll need (jQuery, Underscore.js, Backbone.js and Backbone-localStorage.js) and the placeholders for your HTML and JS code.
 Don't worry about the libraries we are going to explain them, as we need them.

-After downloading the [file](https://raw.github.com/amejiarosario/Backbone-tutorial/9821e5b1fdc39d22720b1a1d89055cc531f994d7/backbone-tutorial.html), let's add the HTML where we are going to load text, using Backbone.
-Add this:
+After downloading the [file](https://raw.github.com/amejiarosario/Backbone-tutorial/9821e5b1fdc39d22720b1a1d89055cc531f994d7/backbone-tutorial.html), notice the HTML where all your page will be built using Backbone.Views!

+All your js app will be loaded here:

 `<div id="container">Loading...</div>`

 **1.2.- Backbone's Views**

-Are the ‘controllers’ of your application, if you are familiar with MVC frameworks.
-It glues together user events (click, key press …), render HTML views and templates, and might interact with models which contains the data of the application.
+Backbone's Views are the equivalent of ‘controllers’ on MVC frameworks (like Ruby on Rails), if you are not familiar with MVC frameworks nevermind.
+Backbone's Views glues together user events (clicks, pressed keys …), render HTML views and templates, and interacts with models which contains the data of the application.

+Here is an example of a Backbone.view: READ the code and COMMENTS, then insert this code in the javascript block in the HTML file that you downloaded.

 {% codeblock Simple Backbone.View lang:js https://raw.github.com/amejiarosario/Backbone-tutorial/0bf69185f4463a75cb2d5553f8d1ea197323ccff/backbone-tutorial.html Full Code %}
     var AppView = Backbone.View.extend({